awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/local-debug-console-component.md

 \(Optional\) The websocket port to use for the local debug console\.
 Default: `1442`

+`bindHostname`  <a name="local-debug-console-component-configuration-bind-hostname"></a>
+\(Optional\) The hostname to use for the local debug console\.
+If you [run the AWS IoT Greengrass Core software in a Docker container](run-greengrass-docker.md), set this parameter to `0.0.0.0`, so you can open the local debug console outside the Docker container\.
+Default: `localhost`

 **Example: Configuration merge update**
 The following example configuration specifies to open the local debug console on non\-default ports and disable HTTPS\.